AveeshK/CS193_Fall18_Lab3/README.md

 ### 3.2: Sleuthing for Bugs - "Beware of bugs in the above code; I have only proved it correct, not tried it."
-*TODO:* You will be expected to find several bugs throughout the files *MathUtils.java* and *StringUtils.java*.

 All test cases should pass for your to receive full points.

 You should use multiple methods to determine what's wrong: